webvisum/Xtest/README.md

 #### Render-HTML

-When selenium-server is running you could create screenshots of your html.
+When the selenium-server is running you have the option to take screenshots of the html.
+These screenshots are stored in png-format in a directory of your project.

 ```
 class Codex_Demo_Test_Selenium_HomepageTest extends Codex_Xtest_Xtest_Unit_Frontend {